qwemre/qwemre/README.md

 Here are some ideas to get you started:

 - 🔭 I am looking for a job on full stack development.
-- 🌱 I’m currently developing myself on JavaScript and C#.
+- 🌱 I’m currently developing myself on .Net.
 - 📫 How to reach me: emrekaraomeroglu@gmail.com
 - 😄 Pronouns: He/Him